-‘Warts and All History’ is an honest accounting of history:
+‘Warts and All History’ is an honest account of factual history:

 - Historical hard truths